awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 The templates are hosted in the [`cms-analysis/general/container-image-ci-templates`](https://gitlab.cern.ch/cms-analysis/general/container-image-ci-templates
 ) project.

-A `.gitlab-ci.yml` file using the templates for building the image is the following.
+You can find below a `.gitlab-ci.yml` file for building the image is the following using the CAT templates.

 ~~~
 include: